Li-Jessica/Li-Jessica/README.md

 ### Hey there! 👋

 My name's Jess!
-I'm currently pursuing a Bachelor's in Computer Science and Minor in Software Engineering at Western University.
+I'm pursuing a Bachelor's in Computer Science and Minor in Software Engineering at Western University.
+I love learning and trying out new technologies, and I am always looking for opportunities to improve and challenge myself as a software developer!
+Currently, I am on my internship as a Linux System Admin.
+My current goal this term is to continue expanding my knowledge and further my skills in front-end development.

 <!--
 **Li-Jessica/Li-Jessica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.